Systematic construction of stabilizer codes via gauging abelian boundary symmetries: Introductory example: Clifford-deformed surface codes from abelian higher-form symmetries

 Using a { blue} color for edges that carry a copy of the local Hilbert space $\mbb C[\widehat G]$ and { red} for those with a copy of $\mbb C[G]$, one can depict the cubic lattice away from the boundary as follows:

+One unit cell of the state $\ket{\Psi[\psi]}$ away from the boundary then can be depicted by combining \cref{eq:G0PEPO} and \cref{eq:G1PEPO} as follows:

+In this figure it is understood that all horizontal legs are contracted with neighboring unit cells and the dots represent a contraction with unit cells in the vertical direction.
+The physical degrees of freedom of the state then correspond to the uncontracted vertical legs.

 By virtue of the local symmetries of all the gauging maps appearing in \cref{eq:Topo3DStateDef}, the obtained state $\ket{\Psi[\psi]}$ also inherits those local symmetries in a slightly modified way.
-It turns out that this prevents $\ket{\Psi[\psi]}$ from being a trivial stacking of two-dimensional states as in fact the presence of these local symmetries translates to non-trivial entanglement between the degrees of freedom living in subsequent layers of the cubic lattice.

-The result is that the emergent state $\ket{\Psi[\psi]}$ is stabilized by plaquette operators for every plaquette of the cubic lattice, coming from the localization of the $1$-form symmetry, and vertex operators for every vertex, from gauging the global $0$-form symmetry.
-We denote the plaquette stabilizers by $\mbb b^\msf p$ which are labeled by $\chi\in\widehat G$:
+More precisely, the emergent state $\ket{\Psi[\psi]}$ is stabilized by plaquette operators for every plaquette of the cubic lattice, coming from the localization of the $1$-form symmetry, and vertex operators for every vertex, from gauging the global $0$-form symmetry.
+We denote the plaquette stabilizers which are labeled by $\chi\in\widehat G$ by $\mbb b^\msf p$:

 and the vertex stabilizers $\mbb a^\msf v$ carry a group label $g\in G$:

 Explicitly, the plaquette and vertex terms are given by